Hide

 Pharmacist support and resources – Bondi Beach incident

-In the wake of the recent Bondi Beach event the role of pharmacists in supporting families and community is both critical and deeply valued.
+In the wake of the Bondi Beach tragedy in December the role of pharmacists in supporting families and community is critical and deeply valued and people may continue to be impacted for some time.

 Supporting patients experiencing distress